MstMoonshine/seminar-slides/slide.md

 Last Week Accomplishment

 - Learned about SPI, I2C protocol and their different to UART.
 However, after checking qemu source code, there is no GPIO pins provided by qemu.
-(Check the figure in the following slide)
+(Check the figure in the following slide: https://github.com/qemu/qemu/blob/master/hw/riscv/virt.c)
 - Nevertheless, RTC is provided:
 	- Implemented an RTC driver
 	- Provided a standard gettimeofday() syscall